-At the same time, our students learn that there is a lot more to math than arithmetic, and that there is math beyond just numbers.
+Additionally, our students learn that there is a lot more to math than arithmetic, and that there is math beyond just numbers.
 Even early on, they are introduced to fascinating and complex mathematical topics such as logic, geometry, topology, probability, functions, and algebra in a way that they can grasp readily.
 (Yes, five-year-olds can understand the concept of a function or solve an equation!)
-Every week, kids work on an exploration activity in one of these areas and discover a small piece of mathematics for themselves.
-Here is an example of such an activity, through which 5-7 year olds discover the triangle inequality.
+Our program has a number of exploratory activities that allow students to discover a small piece of mathematics for themselves.
+In third grade, it might be playing with the triangle inequality through a hands-on activity, whereas in ninth it might be proving the irrationality of the square root of two.

-In every grade, games and “brain teasers” serve as an enjoyable but challenging playground for exercising the skills we are acquiring.
+Across the curriculum, games and “brain teasers” serve as an enjoyable but challenging playground for exercising the skills the students are acquiring.
 We play games that develop our sense for numbers and deepen our understanding of place value, hone our powers of logical thought and expression, and develop our spatial reasoning skills.

-By building strong conceptual awareness, an appreciation for the beauty of numbers, and a base of robust practice, our mathematics program aligns directly with the key underpinnings of the broader Classical Academy curriculum.
+By building strong conceptual awareness, an appreciation for the beauty of numbers, and a base of robust practice, our mathematics program aligns directly with the key underpinnings of the broader MLCA curriculum.

-Hands-on experimentation is a critical and continuous dimension of scientific learning at the Classical Academy.
+Hands-on experimentation is a critical and continuous dimension of scientific learning at MLCA.
 To observe the properties of physics, for example, students will build pinhole cameras and string telephones, measure waves through a variety of media, construct circuits, draw out currents with magnets, and build devices that exemplify mechanical principles.

 At the same time, because a child’s world is shaped – in some cases literally – by buildings, bridges, vehicles, electronic devices, and heavy machinery, we make sure to study the application and manipulation of the laws of nature in human hands.
 This encompasses systematic instruction and hands-on experimentation in civil and mechanical engineering, electronics, and materials science.